JakeScudder/Techdegree-Project-5/README.md

 </div>

 ### Description
-This project will utilize public API requests to propagate a webpage with random employees contact information.
-It will also utilize some jQuery.
+This project will utilize public API requests to propagate a webpage with random contact information.

 Check it out here: https://jakescudder.github.io/random-user-generator